Mike Bloomberg on Welfare & Poverty

 could be met with opposition from other areas around the country, if the city uses the new measure to argue that it deserves more federal aid.
 But city officials say their efforts are driven by Mayor Bloomberg’s second-term pledge to reduce poverty.

-Source: Leslie Kaufman, New York Times
+Source: Leslie Kaufman, New York Times on 2008 election

 , Dec 30, 2007